AyhamJo7/AyhamJo7/README.md

 ## 🃏 About Me

-- 👀 **I'm Interested In** 👀: My interests are broad and interconnected, spanning mathematics, economics, investments, data analytics, machine learning, large language models, and social media AI.
+- 👀 I'm Interested In 👀: My interests are broad and interconnected, spanning mathematics, economics, investments, data analytics, machine learning, large language models, and social media AI.
 I find the synergy between these fields particularly fascinating.
-- 🌱 **I’m Currently Learning** 🌱: My current focus is on mastering machine learning (ML) and large language models (LLMs).
-I'm also exploring how these technologies intersect with economics and mathematics to drive forward our understanding and capabilities.
+- 🌱 I’m Currently Learning 🌱: I hold a Bachelor's degree in Business Informatics (Wirtschaftsinformatik) from the University of Hamburg and am currently pursuing a Master's degree in IT Management and Consulting at the same university.
+Additionally, I’m seeking the Business Analytics Extension at Harvard University.
+My focus is on mastering machine learning (ML), large language models (LLMs), and their intersection with economics and mathematics.
-- 📫 **How to Reach Me** 📫: Feel free to reach out to me for collaborations or discussions.
+- 📫 How to Reach Me 📫: Feel free to reach out to me for collaborations or discussions.
 You can contact me directly here on GitHub.
-- 😄 **Pronouns** 😄: He/Him/His
+- 😄 Pronouns 😄: He/Him/His
-- ⚡ **Fun Fact** ⚡: I study Wirtschaftsinformatik at the University of Hamburg in Germany and Computer Engineering at Harvard University.
-While I value academic learning, I have a strong preference for practical, hands-on experiences.
+- ⚡ Fun Fact ⚡: While I value academic learning, I have a strong preference for practical, hands-on experiences.
 I believe in learning by doing and always seek to apply theoretical knowledge in practical scenarios.

 # 📊 GitHub Stats:
 ![](https://github-readme-streak-stats.herokuapp.com/?user=AyhamJo7&theme=dark&hide_border=false)<br/>